List of Philippine Military Academy alumni: Notable Philippine Military Academy classes

-"Marilag" Class of 1995 - known for being the class of many of Magdalo group during the Oakwood mutiny, including Antonio Trillanes but also Makati Police Chief PSSupt.
+"Marilag" Class of 1995 - known for being the class of many of the Magdalo Group during the Oakwood mutiny, including Antonio Trillanes but also Makati Police Chief PSSupt.
 Rogelio Simon, who served Trillanes' warrant of arrest in 2018.
 It is notable academically as the class who were first to undergo the new tri-service curriculum of PMA, effectively becoming PMA's first batch of service specialists upon graduation.